The Boy Who Fell Into A Book: World Premiere Reviews

 The precocious kid and the veteran sleuth (Richard Derrington) must somehow return Kevin to his bed to escape the clutches of the pursuing French villain Monique (a slinky Nicola Sloane).
 Their route, or so they discover on the hoof, is to work their way through the other books on his shelf: a case of friction with fiction.

-Alice In Wonderland, it is a journey into the unknown, an adventure that will bring them startled face to face with a cast of characters, all performing to the last letter of their own book and all played by Sloane, Dorothy Atkinson, Robert Austin and Julian Forsyth.
+Like Alice In Wonderland, it is a journey into the unknown, an adventure that will bring them startled face to face with a cast of characters, all performing to the last letter of their own book and all played by Sloane, Dorothy Atkinson, Robert Austin and Julian Forsyth.

-Chess For Beginners.
+On a box-of-tricks set design by Mick Glossop that combines hydraulic lifts and a mobile floor of rotating squares liable to produce a table or a pitfall at any unexpected moment, our intrepid duo must first encounter pieces from Chess For Beginners.
 Next come Little Red Riding Hood and the Wolf from Grimm's Fairy Tales; the miserly Ebenezer from Kidnapped, and after the interval ice creams, the jelly-eating Wooblies Picnic family - a distant cousin of the Teletubbies, it would seem - and the Headless Monk from Scary Ghost Stories.

 Glossop's technical wizardry and Christine Wall's bright and bold costumes (especially for Red Gareth, the knight), together with Mick Hughes's spooky lighting and Simon Cryer's piano playing, wholly complement a typically inventive Ayckbourn children's show.